bonfy/leetcode/README.md

-# :pencil2: Leetcode Solutions with Python
+# :pencil2: Leetcode Solutions with Python,Golang
-Update time:  2017-04-22 19:54:00
+Update time:  2017-04-22 21:13:59

 Auto created by [leetcode_generate](https://github.com/bonfy/leetcode)

 I have solved **82   /   515** problems
 while there are **94** problems still locked.

-If you want to use please follow this [Usage Guide](https://github.com/bonfy/leetcode/blob/master/README_leetcode_generate.md)
+If you want to use this tool please follow this [Usage Guide](https://github.com/bonfy/leetcode/blob/master/README_leetcode_generate.md)

 If you have any question, please give me an [issue](https://github.com/bonfy/leetcode/issues).